Blowin' Up (Don't Stop the Music)

 "Blowin' Up (Don't Stop the Music)" is the second single released by rap group, Quo from their debut album, Quo.
 The single was released on September 20, 1994, was produced by Teddy Riley and featured guest vocals from Aaron Hall.
-It was a minor success, peaking at 25 on the Hot Rap Singles and 90 on the Hot R&B/Hip-Hop Songs.
+It peaked at number 25 on the Hot Rap Singles chart and number 90 on the Hot R&B/Hip-Hop Songs chart.

 The music was sampled from Don't Stop the Music by Yarbrough and Peoples.

 Eazy-E appeared as a cameo in the music video.